 The exact term used depends entirely on the country where the interpreter is officially appointed.

-Certified translations are a staple of everyday life.
-Government bodies, universities, and employers often will not accept foreign documents unless they are certified.
-Common examples include birth and marriage certificates, police criminal record checks, academic and employment certificates, proof of citizenship, certificates of no impediment to marriage, and court documents.
+Common examples include birth and marriage certificates, police clearance certificates, academic records, employment references, proof of citizenship, certificates of no impediment to marriage and court documents.

 Only sworn translators are authorised to certify documents.
 While notaries can confirm a document's authenticity, they cannot certify the translation itself.